xamoom/xamoom-android-sdk/README.md

 ## Beacons

-To use xamooms integrated beacon support, look at [XamoomBeaconSerice](https://github.com/xamoom/xamoom-android-sdk/wiki/XamoomBeaconService).
+To use the integrated beacon support, look at [XamoomBeaconService](https://github.com/xamoom/xamoom-android-sdk/wiki/XamoomBeaconService).

 ## API Calls